dshanske/syndication-links/readme.txt

 === Syndication Links ===
 Contributors: dshanske
-Tags: syndication, indieweb, indiewebcamp, POSSE Requires at least: 4.1
+Tags: syndication, indieweb, indiewebcamp, POSSE, social media, sharing Requires at least: 4.6
-Tested up to: 4.5.2
+Tested up to: 4.6
-Stable tag: 3.0.3
+Stable tag: 3.0.4
 License: GPLv2 or later

 Simple way to link to copies of your post elsewhere.